 After the death of his two brothers, Jesse Burnet joined the Colonial cause, fighting battles including Guilford Court House in 1783.

-The first American census, the 1790 , had Jesse Burnett still living in Morgan, Rutherford, North Carolina along with sons Claborn Burnett (1768-1849) and Frederick Thomas Burnett (May 11, 1770-July 5, 1854).
-Frederick Thomas had been born in Meherrin Parish, Brunswick County, Virginia and his mother was the first wife of Thomas Burnett and was also named Elizabeth.
+The first American census, the 1790 census, had Jesse Burnett still living in Morgan, Rutherford, North Carolina along with sons Claborn Burnett (1768-1849) and Frederick Thomas Burnett (May 11, 1770-July 5, 1854).
+Frederick Thomas had been born in Meherrin Parish, Brunswick County, Virginia.
 The family had lived off of Rattlesnake Creek which was adjacent to the vast property owned by my Ledbetter ancestors.